MovingBlocks/Terasology/docs/Interactive-Blocks.md

 The properties of the `tiles` object should reference textures by their asset URI: `<module name>:<tile image name without extension>` (learn more in the [Asset System Tutorial](https://github.com/Terasology/TutorialAssetSystem/wiki)).
 Any image under `assets/blockTiles` in module can be referenced that way.

-For more details about the block properties have a look at [[Block Definitions]].
+For more details about the block properties have a look at [Block Definitions](./Block-Definitions.md).

 ## Block Entity